jcasahuamang/FlutterCleanArchPokemon/README.md

 A new Flutter project for learning reason.

-it tends to use clean architecture, consuming an API free to return a list of pokemons
+I attempts to use clean architecture, consuming an API free to return a list of pokemons

 Original idea from Rick Code's youtube channel